Skip to main content

 • Once a month or quarterly, OReGO participants receive an invoice from their account manager with the fee and total miles driven.
 If an OReGO member uses a GPS, miles driven outside Oregon are not collected.

-• ODOT receives the total anonymous mileage data from all the vehicles the account manager represents, and these funds collected are deposited into the State Highway Fund.
+• ODOT receives the total miles driven by VIN ( Vehicle Identification Number) for a reporting period and these funds collected are deposited into the State Highway Fund.

 • OReGO contributes to improving and maintaining our roads by creating a sustainable funding model based on actual use—miles driven—instead of gallons of fuel consumed—people who drive more pay more.